profnandaa/redbeacon.github.io/_drafts/2014-10-06-Pull-Request-Code-Review.markdown

 ### Test coverage
 We should aim for 100% test coverage, so we are confident about changing the code without breaking other piece of the app.
 It will increase the productivity in the long run by avoiding manual testing.

-## What to do after you review the code?
+<h2 id="what-to-do-after-you-review-the-code">What to do after you review the code?</h2>

 * **Communicate with the creator -** If there are issues need to be addressed by the creator, please send the pull request back to the creator.
 * **Review it again -** Sometimes, reviewing the code once is not enough.
 We might have to go back and forth until we all satisfy with the pull request.